-Once you can come to terms and accept the fact that you developed an addiction to hydrocodone, then you can begin to take the next steps towards bettering your life.
-This may be hard to come to terms with because there is a social stigma with drug addicts, that they are bad or weak people.
+Once you can come to terms and accept that you have developed an addiction to hydrocodone, you can begin to take the next steps toward bettering your life.
+This may be hard to come to terms with because there is a social stigma with drug addicts that they are bad or weak.
 You should not think this about yourself!
-By addressing and acknowledging your addiction and taking the steps to improving your life, you are demonstrating that you are a strong person.
+By addressing and acknowledging your addiction and taking the steps to improve your life, you demonstrate that you are a strong person.

 Helping a Friend or Family Member Address Their Hydrocodone Addiction

-If you are here for a loved one then we hope you found this information to be helpful.
+If you are here for a loved one, then we hope you found this information to be helpful.
 Addiction is an unfortunate situation that can happen to anybody.
 You should not feel like this is your fault!
-There are some things you can do to help your loved one address their problem.
+You can do some things to help your loved one address their problem.